klinecharts/KLineChart/docs/en/graphic-mark-auxiliary-api.md

 ### getParallelLines(points, xyMax, extendParalleLineCount)
 Get parallel lines.

--`points` The points on the determined line
+- `points` The points on the determined line
--`xyMax` the left side of the extreme value on the coordinate -`extendParalleLineCount` number of parallel lines
+- `xyMax` the left side of the extreme value on the coordinate
+- `extendParalleLineCount` number of parallel lines